Ashleylegit/alx-low_level_programming/README.md

 Project Objectives<br><br>

-This project intends to demonstrate an understanding of the following concepts:<br>
+This repository intends to demonstrate an understanding of the C programming language covering topics such as functions, loops, arrays, pointers, linked lists and memory management.
---How to manipulate bits and use bitwise operators